mehulagg/gitlab/doc/administration/pages/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/217912) in GitLab 13.3.

 GitLab Pages can use different sources to get domain configuration.
-The default value is `nil`.
-However, GitLab Pages defaults to `auto`.
+The default value for Omnibus installations is `nil`.

    ```ruby
    gitlab_pages['domain_config_source'] = nil